LiuYuancheng/MCQ-GPT-Bot/README.md

 `Diagram Version: v0.1.3`

 The MCQ source parser module continuously loads all question source files/URLs specified in the configuration file, which can be selected from the command console interface or uploaded via the web interface.
 It converts these questions into a standardized format, adjusts the LLM's scenario prompts based on the question type, and then sends them to the question solver module to obtain the AI's solution.
-If the users have multiple OpenAI-API, you can also config multi-thread with several parser and question solver to increase the processing efficiency.
+If the users have multiple OpenAI-API, they can also config multi-thread with several parser and question solver to increase the processing efficiency.

 ##### AI Solution Correctness